Coastal engineering

+The History of coastal engineering can be dated back to the Early first century with the development of ancient ports in Rome such as the ports of Ostia and Portus.
+Evidence from carbon dating in archeological digs exhibit common properties of human efforts to form or change the two sites for the harbors.
+This was done by analyzing the radiocarbon content found in the different sediments.
+The group was able to analyze the sediment to approximate the different dredging phases that had been done.
+Particularly it seemed evident that there was planning for the quays and canals that were present in these two ports as well as many different dredging efforts in different phases.

+While the specific date can not be pinpointed, such structures that reflect modern breakwaters and harbor infrastructure were discovered in Greece by Pausinias, an ancient Greek geographer, in 122 AD in the town of Aegina along the Saronic Gulf.
+These structures were used as protection as well as controlled passages as entry into the ancient port.
+The new port in Aegina has been built on top of the old infrastructure laid out from the ancient Greeks.

 Specific challenges

 The coastal environment produces challenges specific for this branch of engineering: waves, storm surges, tides, tsunamis, sea level changes, sea water and the marine ecosystem.

 Most often, in coastal engineering projects there is a need for metocean conditions: local wind and wave climate, as well as statistics for and information on other hydrodynamic quantities of interest.
 Also, bathymetry and morphological changes are of direct interest.
 In case of studies of sediment transport and morphological changes, relevant properties of the sea bed sediments, water and ecosystem properties are needed.

 Long and short waves

 The occurrence of wave phenomena – like sea waves, swell, tides and tsunamis – require engineering knowledge of their physics, as well as models: both numerical models and physical models.
 The practices in present-day coastal engineering are more-and-more based on models verified and validated by experimental data.

 Apart from the wave transformations themselves, for the waves coming from deep water into the shallow coastal waters and surf zone, the effects of the waves are important.
 These effects include: